lucacuccu3x8/CloudLabs/TSE Fundamentals 2.0/Lab1-Fundamentals-NoEmojii.md

 12. Delete the **LogLevel** `DWORD` registry
 13. Open the Test Registry Backup file in Notepad

->**Note:** All registry backup files can be opened in a text editor.
-You can confirm the contents before importing the keys back into the registry .
+> **Note:** All registry backup files can be opened in a text editor.
+You can confirm the contents before importing the keys back into the registry.

 14. Note Down the keys that were backed up
 15. Close Notepad